Islamic State – Central Africa Province: Mozambican wing (until 2022)

-IS central command has designated its Somali branch as "command center" for both IS-CAP wings.
-In general, however, researchers have found no evidence that the central command holds significant control over IS-CAP's branches.
-By 2021, IS-CAP was reportedly led by Abu Yasir Hassan, a Tanzanian, in Cabo Delgado, and Musa Baluku in the Congo.
+The IS wing of Mozambique, also called "Islamic State in Mozambique", was mainly composed of Mozambicans and a smaller number of foreign volunteers from Tanzania and the Comoros.
+The group consisted of about 600 to 1,200 militants by early 2022.
+By 2021, IS-CAP was reportedly led by Abu Yasir Hassan, a Tanzanian, in Cabo Delgado.
 In addition, Bonomade Machude Omar (alias "Ibn Omar") was identified as "senior commander and lead coordinator for all attacks" of IS-CAP in Mozambique by the United States Department of State.